mikecinnamon/MLearning/[ML-14] Clothing store marketing promotion.md

 ## Introduction

 A clothing store chain in Boston is designing its marketing campaign, wishing to predict which customers will respond to a **direct mail promotion**.
-The promotion is going to be based on the existing customers database, which contains information on 14,857 customers.
+The promotion will be based on the existing customers database, which contains information on 14,857 customers.
 The database, built from a direct mail campaign conducted past year, integrates a collection of fields related to **consumption habits**.
-There is detailed information on the franchises visited, the money spent, the products purchased, the margin left and participation on sales and promotions.
-The proportion of respondents to the previous campaign in database (`resp`) is about a 17%.
+There is detailed information on the franchises visited, the money spent, the products purchased, the margin left, and the participation on sales and promotions.
+In the database, the proportion of respondents to the previous campaign is about a 17%.

-The campaign designers want to predict the response, but they look at the prediction model with a business perspective: not all the wrong predictions are equally bad, nor all the right predictions equally good.
+The campaign designers consider the prediction model from a business perspective: not all the wrong predictions are equally bad, nor all the right predictions equally good.
 Their **cost/benefit analysis** is based on the following two points:

 * The cost of mailing is estimated at $5.00 per promotion unit.

 * To estimate the average benefit for the customer that responds to the campaign, they calculate the average spent per visit by the customers in the database, $122.44.
-Since the average gross margin percentage is about 50% and usually one half of it can be taken as net profit, they set the net profit per respondent at $30.61.
+Since the average gross margin percentage is about 50%, and usually one half of it can be taken as net profit, they set the net profit per respondent at $30.61.

 ## The data set